 I then carefully laid one of my felt circles in the middle, placing one of the cardboard circles on top.
 Then lightly pull the end of the thread so that it starts to ruffle up and conform to the shape of the cardboard.
 Then start stitching across the cardboard to pin down the edges.

 For some fabric patterns this doesn’t matter, but this is the best time to center any designs around the circle as you can still slide the fabric around a bit while you stitch.
 Pay close attention to how it’s looking on the back if you want the fabrics’ design to line up.

-When you do this with your cross stitch, you’ll want to make sure that’s properly centered as well, so now’s a good time to practice.
-But keep stitching across, slowly going around the edge of the fabric until it’s all been secured down.
+When you do this with your cross stitch, you’ll want to make sure that’s properly centered too.
+Now’s a good time to practice.

 Now do this with your cross stitch, too.
 You can see where mine wasn’t exactly circular, and some areas were thinner than others.
 But ultimately, this doesn’t matter as it won’t be seen.
-The main things you should focus on are making sure the pattern is centered on the front, and that your fabric is secured tightly.
+Focus on centering the pattern, and securing the fabric in place.

-Now is also the best time to attach your hanging ribbon.
+This is also the best time to attach your hanging ribbon.
 As you can see I used some washi tape to stick it in place so that I could look at it from behind, hold the other piece in front of it and see if I liked how it looked first.
-Finally I double checked it was properly centered and then sewed it into place.
+After checking to make sure it is centered, sew it into place.

 Not pictured here, but I also sewed the beginning end of my edging ribbon in the same place.
-That way the end would be safely tucked away inside the flat ornament.
+This way the end of the ribbon is safely tucked away inside.

 Putting it all together.